F0lak/dm_open_ref/ref/skin/multi-line.md

 +   true/false
 <!-- -->
 **Default value:**
-+   `false`+ Input control
++   `false`: Input control
-+   `true`+ Info and Tab controls
++   `true`: Info and Tab controls

-Input control+ Create a multi-line input control.
+Input control: Create a multi-line input control.
 Read-only for this control.

-Info and Tab controls+ Show tabs in multiple rows if there are too many to fit in a single row.
+Info and Tab controls: Show tabs in multiple rows if there are too many to fit in a single row.